garrandall/popular-music-data/tracks/tell-it-like-it-is-heart.md

 But if you, if you are serious
 Don't go playing with my heart, it makes me furious And if want me to love you
-Ooo baby, I will, ooo yeah I will
+Ooo baby, I will, oo yeah I will

 Tell it like it is
 Oh yeah, just let your conscience be your guide